 - Dry the skin thoroughly.
 You may want to use a hairdryer at a low setting.

 - Apply an antibiotic ointment.
 This step isn’t strictly necessary, but in addition to helping to kill bacteria, a thicker ointment may form a protective barrier over the skin.

 - Repeat as needed.
 Clean and treat the affected skin every two to three days until the infection clears.
 Most cases heal within two weeks.

 - Address the cause.
 If your horse developed scratches after spending too much time in wet turn—out areas, you may need to find him a drier paddock or pasture.
 Also consider longer-term solutions, such as laying down gravel in chronically wet areas or taking other steps to improve drainage.

 It may take some detective work to discover the cause.
 Scratches may develop when a horse’s skin is chronically irritated by bell boots that don’t fit or environmental conditions such as coarse arena footing.
 In other cases, the skin is irritated by chemically treated bedding materials.

 Call your veterinarian when:

-• The infection grows worse despite treatment or does not heal within two weeks.
-Your veterinarian will want to rule out other conditions, such as vasculitis0 or mange0, which can look very similar to scratches.
+- The infection grows worse despite treatment or does not heal within two weeks.
+Your veterinarian will want to rule out other conditions, such as vasculitis or mange, which can look very similar to scratches.
 In addition, a prescription medication or a different treatment may be needed if the infection proves to be fungal rather than bacterial in origin.

 This article was originally published the March 2016 issue, Volume #474 of EQUUS magazine